 Anadromous Fish Restoration

-The Anadromous Fish Restoration Program, a part of the Central Valley Project Improvement Act, aims to double the natural production of fish that migrate between fresh water and salt water.
-The goal is to boost the numbers of salmon, steelhead, striped bass, American shad, white sturgeon and green sturgeon to at least twice the average levels attained during the period of 1967-1991.
+The Anadromous Fish Restoration Program (AFRP), a part of the Central Valley Project Improvement Act, aims to double the natural production of fish that migrate between fresh water and salt water.
+Operations of the CVP, which includes 20 dams and reservoirs, have impaired the ability of fish to reach their spawning grounds in the Central Valley.
+The restoration program’s goal is to boost the numbers of salmon, steelhead, striped bass, American shad, white sturgeon and green sturgeon to at least twice the average levels attained during the period of 1967-1991.

 Since 1995, AFRP has implemented more than 195 projects through funding by Congressional appropriations and a surcharge imposed on Central Valley Project water and power contractors.